Building a New House? You Need to Start from the Ground Up

 Typical for beachfront or coastal homes, pier foundations allow you to build over the the earth below the structure.
 As long as the pier footings can reach stable earth below the surface, the foundation will be strong and sturdy.
 The piers themselves may raise the house structure anywhere from inches aboveground to several feet – protecting the house from flood damage or rising it above hilly or severely sloped building lots (Plan #116-1003)

 Here at The Plan Collection, we understand how important your home’s foundation is to ensure the safety and security of your house for decades to come.
-So it’s important that you select the best foundation for the houseplan you choose through The Plan Collection and can build your dream home with peace of mind!
+So it’s important that you select the best foundation for the house plan so you can build your dream home with peace of mind!
+The Plan Collection makes this easy by grouping plans by feature.